Guide To Quality Marathon Training Plan

 This workout is another great speed workout which utilises your specific marathon goal time to create a tailored interval training session.
 Yasso 800s will help you find and train for your desired marathon finishing time.

-For this workout you’ll need to convert your target time from hours and minutes into minutes and seconds.
+For this workout, you’ll need to convert your target time from hours and minutes into minutes and seconds.
 For example, if your target time is 4 hours and 20 minutes, then complete 800m repetitions in 4 minutes and 20 seconds followed by the same amount of active rest time.
 Repeat this as many times as you can.
-I recommend start with 4 reps and build it up to 8/12 reps as you progress through.
+I recommend starting with 4 reps and building it up to 8/12 reps as you progress through.

 How do I incorporate speed into marathon training?